 1. Watering Issues

-If the soil is too dry in between watering sessions, you’re not watering them enough.
-The soil should be damp but not too dry or too wet.
+As a general rule, the soil should be damp but not too dry or too wet.
 You can apply this method to most other plants too.

 2. Nitrogen Deficiency

 Here are some of the most common diseases that can affect strawberries and result in yellow or brown leaves:

-- Verticillium Wilt: This disease affects the crown and the root of the plant and appears as browning at the edges of the leaves.
-It most often affects strawberry plants in their first year.
+This disease affects the crown and the root of the plant and appears as browning at the edges of the leaves.
+The fungal soil-borne infection most often affects strawberry plants in their first year.

-The leaves will turn brown and fall off as a result of this disease, hence the name.
-You can usually identify leaf scorch by the purple, red, or yellow spots that are on the leaves or other parts of the plant.
+The leaves will turn brown and fall off from this disease, hence the name.
+You can usually identify leaf scorch by the purple, red, or yellow spots on the leaves or other parts of the plant.

 Caring for Your Strawberry Plants

-Once you’ve planted them, mulching with a good mix of pine needles, compost, straw, or shredded leaves will provide good shade from the sun and will also increase the acidity of the soil.
+Once you’ve planted them, mulching with a good mix of pine needles, compost, straw, or shredded leaves will provide good shade from the sun and increase the acidity of the soil.
 An acidic soil mix with enough nitrogen is ideal for growing strawberries.

 Watering strawberries can be tricky.
-Strawberries need a moist environment for ideal growth but they certainly should not be over-watered as this can encourage disease growth and browning leaves.
+Strawberries need a moist environment for ideal growth because of their short roots, but they certainly shouldn’t be over-watered.
+Otherwise, this can encourage disease growth and browning leaves.

 Many people love strawberry plants for their simplicity, size, and fruit.
 The right soil conditions can lead to sweet strawberries that can sustain an entire family through a season.

-Just make sure that you identify the possible causes of brown or yellowing leaves, such as various diseases, over- or under-watering, and deficiency of certain nutrients in the soil, such as nitrogen.
+Just make sure that you identify the possible causes of brown or yellowing leaves.
+Those can include various diseases, over- or under-watering, and deficiency of certain nutrients in the soil, such as nitrogen.